avnewman/avnewman.github.io/splash-page.md

   #caption: "Photo credit: me"
 excerpt: "Geophysical research applied to geohazards"
 intro:
   - excerpt: 'We research and educate around fundamental earth processes that drive some geologic hazards.
-Our primary focus is on earthquake and volcanic behavior as observed by ground shaking and minute ground deformation'
+Our primary focus is on earthquake and volcanic behavior as observed by ground shaking and ground deformation'
 feature_row:
   - image_path: /assets/images/student/Crew_20190419_144509_sm.jpg
     title: "Crew"